Seoul Food Tour – Best Local Food & Restaurants

 The History of Seoul’s Food Culture

-During the Joseon Dynasty, which ruled Korea from 1392 to 1897, royal court cuisine reached its most elaborate and refined expression.
-The royal kitchen, known as the sura, prepared twelve-dish spreads for the king using ingredients sourced from every province of the peninsula.
-These dishes were not merely food but a demonstration of political power, cultural sophistication, and territorial wealth.
-Many of the balanced, multi-banchan meal structures that Seoul restaurants still serve today are direct descendants of Joseon court traditions.
+The Joseon Dynasty, which ran from 1392 to 1897, pushed royal court cuisine to its most elaborate heights.
+The royal kitchen — the sura — put together twelve-dish spreads for the king using ingredients sourced from every corner of the peninsula.
+These weren’t just meals.
+They were political statements, demonstrations of cultural sophistication and territorial reach.
+The banchan-heavy, meticulously balanced meal structures you’ll still encounter in Seoul restaurants today are direct descendants of those Joseon court traditions.

-The twentieth century brought dramatic and painful disruptions to Korean food culture.
-The Japanese colonial period from 1910 to 1945 introduced new ingredients and cooking methods while simultaneously suppressing Korean cultural identity.
-The Korean War of the early 1950s left the country devastated and food scarce.
-Street food culture as Seoul knows it today grew largely from postwar necessity, as vendors selling inexpensive, filling snacks kept hungry populations fed during reconstruction.
-Dishes like tteokbokki, originally a mild royal court dish, were reinvented with cheap, fiery chili paste to create the beloved street version enjoyed everywhere today.
+The twentieth century hit Korean food culture hard.
+The Japanese colonial period from 1910 to 1945 brought new ingredients and techniques while simultaneously crushing Korean cultural identity.
+Then the Korean War gutted the country.
+Street food as Seoul knows it today grew out of postwar necessity — vendors selling cheap, filling snacks kept hungry people fed during reconstruction.
+Tteokbokki is the perfect example: originally a mild royal court dish, it got reinvented with inexpensive fiery chili paste and became the iconic street version that’s everywhere now.

-Modern Seoul sits at a fascinating crossroads between fierce culinary tradition and bold innovation.
-The city claims more Michelin-starred restaurants than almost any other city in Asia, yet its most beloved eating experiences often happen standing over a pojangmacha, an outdoor tent stall, at two in the morning.
-This tension between heritage and reinvention is exactly what makes Seoul’s food scene one of the most exciting on earth.
+Modern Seoul sits at a genuinely fascinating crossroads.
+The city claims more Michelin-starred restaurants than almost anywhere else in Asia, yet some of the most memorable eating happens standing at a pojangmacha — one of those outdoor tent stalls — at two in the morning.
+That tension between deep culinary tradition and relentless reinvention is exactly what makes Seoul’s food scene so alive.

 Must-Try Foods in Seoul